 - Royal Jelly is a nootropic – a brain supplement.
 Bee larvae destined to become queen bees are bathed in royal jelly while they’re growing.
 This super-jelly charges the little bee brains with high levels of cognitive ability which allows them to control the colony.
 In humans, royal jelly helps to fight brain fatigue and boosts mental clarity and performance with its specialized nutrients that help to nourish brain cells.

 Shilajit seeps from the crevasses in the Himalayan Mountains and is traditionally used in the ancient Indian medicine practice known as Ayurveda.
 In its raw form, Shilajit is a black/brown tar-like liquid, composed almost entirely of trace minerals, humic and fulvic acid.
-Our powder extract supplement is much easier to handle than any resin you may find.
+The powder extract supplement is much easier to handle than any resin you may find.
 Buy in bulk and enjoy all year long.

 Pressure makes a great Shilajit powder that’s inexpensive and contains 100 servings.